 As our bodies change, the fibers in our skin slowly stretch to adapt.
 But rapid change—whether it is due to pregnancy, teenage growth spurts, weight gain or even weight loss—can cause the middle layer of the skin to tear, leading to scarring.
-This is how we develop stretch marks, a common cosmetic concern among our patients at Skin Wellness Center of Alabama.
+This is how we develop stretch marks, a common cosmetic concern among our patients at Skin Wellness Dermatology of Alabama.

 The appearance of stretch marks can vary from red, pink, purple or silver streaks to indented lines in the skin.
 While oils to hydrate the skin often promise to reduce your likelihood of developing stretch marks, there is little science behind the claim.
 Fortunately, treatment options to reduce the visibility of stretch marks are available under the guidance of our skilled dermatologists in Birmingham and Chelsea.
 These options include:

 - Retinoid cream.
 This common topical cream is one we often use to treat acne, wrinkles and problems with pigmentation.
 As an initial approach, a retinoid cream helps our patients with the appearance of stretch marks by causing the scars to contract.

 - Vascular laser.
 The redness in your stretch marks is caused by broken blood vessels.
 Our vascular laser system will seal off the blood vessels and eliminate the color of your stretch marks.
 It will not, however, smooth out raised or sunken areas of scarring.